sahoss/docs/src/content/docs/commands/SMEMBERS.md

 1. `Wrong type of value or key`:

    - Error Message: `(error) WRONGTYPE Operation against a key holding the wrong kind of value`
-   - Occurs when attempting to use the command on a key that contains a non-string value.
+   - Occurs when attempting to use the command on a key that is of a non-set type.

 ## Example Usage